 Your lab is due prior to the start of next week’s lab.
 Once you are

-finished and satisfied with your work you should knit
+finished and satisfied with your work you should knit it to

-file and submit both your html
+an html file and submit both your html and

-file to Nexus.
+Rmd file to Nexus.

-a file you can go to the menu bar at the top of
+To knit a file you can go to the menu bar at the top of

 your notebook and click the dropdown that currently says

-and select the knit to html
+preview and select the knit to html option.

-your document, which runs all of your code
+This will knit your document, which runs all of your code

 and generates a nice report in html format (the file is saved in your